OMG (Oh My Glossier): The Beauty Brand's Black Friday Sale Is Almost Here

-Stop the presses, this is not a drill, hold the phone, etc., etc.: Glossier's only sale of the year is finally here.
-In honor of Black Friday, the beauty brand is hosting its annual site-wide sale — we repeat, the only time Glossier ever gets discounted — and we've got all the deets.

-Stop the presses, this is not a drill, hold the phone, etc., etc.: Glossier's only sale of the year is finally here.
-In honor of Black Friday, the beauty brand is hosting its annual site-wide sale — we repeat, the only time Glossier ever gets discounted — and we've got all the deets.
+Stop the press, this is not a drill, hold the phone, etc., etc.: Glossier's only sale of the year is finally here.
+In honour of Black Friday, the beauty brand is hosting its annual site-wide sale — we repeat, the only time Glossier ever gets discounted — and we've got all the deets.

 From Friday, November 29 through Monday, December 2, you can take 20% off every single product on Glossier.com and in-store (including at temporary pop up shops in Austin and London), with the discount automatically applied at checkout, no promo code needed.
 And like we said, everything is game for the savings: Bestsellers like Boy Brow and Milky Jelly Cleanser, plus newcomers like Futuredew and Pro Tip.
 If there were ever a time for the ultimate #haul moment, it's this sale.